Van Halen: 2008–2020: A Different Kind of Truth and final tours

 On February 8, 2012, Van Halen performed a "friends and family" dress rehearsal at the Forum in Inglewood, California.
-The show featured many classics as well as several new songs from their latest release, A Different Kind of Truth, which was released officially the day before in the United States.
+The show featured many classics as well as several new songs from A Different Kind of Truth.
 Despite Van Halen's long lay-off between studio albums, A Different Kind of Truth sold 188,000 copies during its first six days of release, debuting at No. 2 on the Billboard 200 Albums Chart.
 There was an overwhelmingly positive critical and fan response to A Different Kind of Truth, which helped to fuel the album's long run in the upper reaches of the U.S. Billboard 200 Album Chart; additionally, it earned the band its highest-ever charting album in the United Kingdom (debuting at No. 6).

 Despite an average ticket price of approximately $150, Van Halen's "A Different Kind of Truth Tour" proved to be a commercial success as well, with nearly all U.S. arena shows "either sold-out, or close to it."
 Critically, the band received mostly positive reviews, particularly when performing throughout the U.S. Northeast and West Coast.
-R&B legends Kool and the Gang were hand-picked by frontman Roth to open the first two legs of Van Halen's tour.
+R&B band Kool and the Gang were hand-picked by frontman Roth to open the first two legs of Van Halen's tour.

 On May 17, 2012, Rolling Stone reported that Van Halen was postponing all tour dates after their show of June 26 in New Orleans, Louisiana.
 Shortly thereafter, the Van Halen News Desk revealed that the band's members were in good health, had not been arguing with each other, and that the reason for the postponed tour dates was to take a break after 18 months of non-stop recording and touring as well as to allow the group the opportunity to enhance its concert presentation before resuming the tour in the late summer of 2012.
-However, the postponed dates were officially listed as cancelled shortly thereafter.
+However, the postponed dates were officially listed as canceled shortly thereafter.

 On August 30, 2012, Eddie was diagnosed with diverticulitis and underwent surgery postponing the shows in Japan initially scheduled for November 2012.
 On April 20, 2013, the Roth-fronted Van Halen played its first show outside North America since 1984, and their first in Australia since 1998, at the Stone Festival in Sydney.
 This was followed by one show each in Tokyo and Nagoya, and two in Osaka, from June 18 to 26.